Best Stud Finder Reviews 2022

 What is a Stud Finder?

-Stud finders help you detect where studs are in your wall.
+Stud finders help you detect where studs are behind your wall.
 Most people using one are setting a nail or screw, usually to hang something that might pull through the drywall on its own.

 Stud finders primarily come in two categories.